Liberal Alliance (Denmark): New Alliance (2007–2009)

-2008–2019: Rebranding and Samuelsen leadership
+Rebranding and Samuelsen leadership (2008–2019)

-On 29 January 2008, founding member Gitte Seeberg left the party in protest against the party's status as a right-wing party which conflicted with her own desire to form a centrist party with the goald of mitigating the influence of the Danish People's Party.
+On 29 January 2008, founding member Gitte Seeberg left the party in protest against the party's status as a right-wing party which conflicted with her own desire to form a centrist party with the goal of mitigating the influence of the Danish People's Party.
 On 5 February 2008, Malou Aamund, another of the party's members of parliament, left the party and joined the governing party Venstre.
 On 24 June 2008, Jørgen Poulsen was excluded from the Liberal Alliance's parliamentary group, although not from the party itself.
 Under the new leadership of Anders Samuelsen, the party position moved towards the right, espousing economic liberalism and right-libertarian policies, with the party changing its name to the Liberal Alliance on 27 August 2008.

 On 1 September 2008, the party regained a third mandate in the parliament as Gitte Seeberg was appointed secretary general of the Danish branch of the World Wide Fund for Nature (WWF).
 Her mandate was given to former deputy mayor of Slagelse, Villum Christensen.
 On 5 January 2009, founding member and party leader Naser Khader left the party, citing that he did not believe in it any longer.
 At the time, Anders Samuelsen was scheduled to take over leadership of the party later that month.
 That same day, Villum Christensen expressed doubt on his future in the party.
-After Khader's exit a 2009 documentary titled Dagbog fra midten (Diary from the Centre) documenting the party's founding and eventual collapse was released with scenes detaling internal disagremments between the party's lead members.
+After Khader's exit a 2009 documentary titled Dagbog fra midten (Diary from the Centre) documenting the party's founding and eventual collapse was released with scenes detailing internal disagreements between the party's lead members.
 Khader eventually joined the Conservatives who he represented as an MP from 2009–2011 and 2015–2021 where he after a period as an independent left politics for good in 2022.

 In the 2009 European Parliament election, the party won 0.6% of the vote, leaving the party without representation in the European parliament.
 In the 2011 general election held on 15 September 2011, the party won 5.0% of the vote and 9 seats.
 When Malou Aamund resigned from the Folketing in June 2011, she was replaced by Professor Niels Høiby, who took his seat with the Liberal Alliance, taking their contingent in four.
 In the 2014 European Parliament election, the Liberal Alliance received 2.9% of the vote, again failing to return any MEPs.

 In the 2015 general election held on 18 June 2015, the party won 7.5% of the vote and 13 seats in the Folketing.
 In its most successful constituency, Gentofte Municipality, a well-off suburb of Copenhagen, it even scored 17.5% while on Bornholm its share of votes was only 4%.
 Initially, the party did not participate in Lars Løkke Rasmussen's Venstre minority cabinet, but it did lent its parliamentary support to the government.